Jafea7/ctbrec-debian/README.md

 Automatically removes orphaned JSON files from the `<config>/recordings` directory left there by the removal of the media file.

-By default this step is the last in post-processing and the factors required for a JSON file to be removed are:
+This step should be the last in post-processing and the factors required for a JSON file to be removed are:
 - the media file does not exist;
 - the status of the recording was `FINISHED`.